eko24kulkangitchal/challenge/README.md

 # Ekoparty 2024 CTF Challenge by Kulkan

-Welcome to one of our two (2) challenges for this year for Ekoparty.
+Welcome to one of our challenges for this year for Ekoparty.

 More information available at: https://ctf.ekoparty.org/